-- 1. Connect one end of the cable to CN4.
-Make sure that the red (or blue) wire corresponds to pin 1 on the connector, which is labeled on the board (on the right side). - 2.
-Plug the other end of the cable to the Enhanced IDE hard drive, with pin 1 on the cable corresponding to pin 1 on the hard drives. (see your hard drive's documentation for the location of the connector).
+- 1. Connect one end of the cable to CN4 and make sure that the red (or blue) wire corresponds to pin 1 on the connector, which is labeled on the board (on the right side). - 2.
+Plug the other end of the cable to the Enhanced IDE hard drive, with pin 1 on the cable corresponding to pin 1 on the hard drives. (please read your hard drive's documentation for the location of the connector).